PhD and job opportunities

 Funding information:Full funding (tuition fees and stipend) is provided by at current EPSRC rates.
 The stipend will be £15,609 in the first year, and increase annually to £16,560 in the third year.

 Harnessing non-growing metabolically-active and chemically beneficial bacteria in colloidal polymer biocoatings

 Funding information:Full funding (tuition fees and stipend) is provided.
 The stipend will £18,609 in the first year, followed by annual increments, rising to £20,056 in the final year.

 Apply for a PhD

-For information on applying to do a PhD here, click on the course below.
-This has links to the application procedure, but it is best to contact an academic before applying, to see if there is funding and if they are willing to supervise you.
+For information about doing a PhD here, click on the course below.
+Before you apply, we suggest it is best to contact an academic, to see if there is funding and if they are willing to supervise you.